353words/json/README.md

 `encoding/json` can work in memory with `[]byte` or in streaming with `io.Reader` and `io.Writer`.

 Pick the right method depending on the situation.
-For example, if you decode an incoming HTTP request body, that implements `io.Reader`, use `json.NewDecoder`.
+For example, if you decode an incoming HTTP request body that implements `io.Reader`, use `json.NewDecoder`.

 ### Unmarshaling